Fashion Design and Retail Merchandising

 2. Complete Product Life Cycle: Form a strong technical foundation through a curriculum strategically designed to mirror the full product life cycle followed by final semesters building their own personal brand, receiving industry feedback, and launching their product for direct sale during the maker’s market as the culmination of their degree.

-3. Apparel Technical Skills: Develop technical skills in apparel design, garment construction, textiles manufacturing, product development, garment manufacturing & apparel quality control.
+3. Apparel Technical Skills: Develop technical skills in apparel design, garment construction, textiles manufacturing, product development, garment manufacturing and apparel quality control.

 5. Technology in Fashion: Develop computer-based skills relevant to the fashion industry by utilizing the technology required throughout the full product development cycle.